icicle-emu/icicle-python/README.md

 # icicle-python

 This project is an easy to use Python wrapper around [icicle-emu](https://github.com/icicle-emu/icicle-emu).
+You can read more about Icicle in the paper: [Icicle: A Re-designed Emulator for Grey-Box Firmware Fuzzing](https://arxiv.org/pdf/2301.13346.pdf)

 ## Requirements